 There aren’t many overhead costs to run a photo editing business, so internet, advertising, and editing software are most of what you need to pay for.

-These businesses rely on the allure of good old-fashioned, hand-cultivated specialty items.
+These low-cost startups rely on the allure of good old-fashioned, hand-cultivated specialty items.
 For some entrepreneurs, these business ideas may present the opportunity to turn an existing interest, hobby, or skill into a profitable venture.

 Lovers of arts and crafts with a head for marketing may be a great fit for candle making.
 Aside from the creative process itself, candle makers will be ordering materials, photographing their creations, and finding new ways to market their products online.